Which Is It Carole?

 However, at the same time it is claimed that BCR needs to Teach this same “Natural killing Instincts” to the natural born predators ( bobcats) BCR portrays to rehab.

 Which is it Carole?
+Here are 2 more contradictions you posted:

-Do you understand the meaning of the words “instinct & survival” or know that a bobcat will eat the carcass of a large mammal, like a cougar and will cover the carcass remains and frequently return to feed on it.
+Perhaps you do not understand the meaning of the words “instinct & survival” or know that a bobcat will eat the carcass of a large mammal, like a cougar and will cover the carcass remains and frequently return to feed on it.
 Why do you tell the public that the bobcats BCR rehabs will “Starve to death” if you don’t feed them live animals?
 That is far from any truth. http://wdfw.wa.gov/living/

 How could you possibly not be aware of these facts when BCR posted this very information on your blog in 2007?